You have invested time and money into your leisure home and therefore will want the best possible insurance cover for it.

 Our leisure homes policy includes log cabins, chalets and lodges.
 If you own a static caravan, please visit our static caravan page.

-For the best possible price for your insurance, please telephone us on 01480 402460, or click on the request a quote button above.
-We will be delighted to call you back and go through your options.
+For the best possible price for your insurance, please telephone us on 01480 402460.
+We will be delighted to go through your options.

 “…The cost of the policy was half the price quoted by the site insurers and with a greatly lower excess.”